-1. Singing Canaries need basic needs met, including:
+1. Canaries must have basic needs met to produce songs, including:

 2. Create pleasurable experiences that promote canary singing, such as:

 3. While Canary Singing is a form of communication with a potential mate, male canaries appreciate interacting with you, too.
 Try:

 4. Newly acquired canaries need to become familiar and feel safe in their new cage before they will start singing.
 While a few canaries may sing immediately, it is not unusual for it to take two weeks for a canary to adjust to a new home and canary cage.